 - incompatible executable format (running a executable built for another platform)

 - executable built for incompatible arch (using CPU feature not available on this platform)

-- shared library (DLL) path / arch issues
+- shared / dynamic library run-time search path issues

 The dry run does not output any files besides temporary files.
 For example, in a simulation, the dry run might run one complete time step.
 To test file I/O, optionally write temporary file(s) using the same file format.
 An advanced dry run might read in those temporary files and do a basic sanity check.